Wookiee-/OpenJKold/README.md

 * ConsoleMOTD and CenterMOTD
 * Sliding on players head on/off
 * Duel Distance Limit on/off
-* Amlogin, Amlogout, Amtele, Amtelemark
+* Amlogin, Amlogout, Amtele, Amtelemark, Ammap
 * FullAdmin and JuniorAdmin levels
 * Saber switch command on/off